Section 179 Vehicles For 2025

 Types of vehicles that are eligible.

-Before we begin, it is essential to know that the IRS occasionally issues updates, guidance, and new rules relating to Section 179.
+Before we begin, it is important to know that the IRS occasionally issues updates, guidance, and new rules relating to Section 179.
 The vehicles that qualify for deduction might change, so use this information as an initial guide.

 Generally speaking, the Section 179 tax deduction applies to passenger vehicles, heavy SUVs, trucks, and vans used at least 50% of the time for business-related purposes.
-So, for example, a pool cleaning business can deduct the purchase price of a new pickup truck used to get to and from customers’ homes, so long as the new pickup truck is used more than 50% for business purposes.
+For example, a pool cleaning business can deduct the purchase price of a new pickup truck used to get to and from customers’ homes, so long as the new pickup truck is used more than 50% for business purposes.

 checkbox next to a red business vehicle

-Small vehicles.
+Light vehicles.

 young male business owner delivering packages to his customers